subhransu91/MyProjects/README.md

-# SE_Project
+# MyProjects
-Here is a collection of projects I have worked for my Software Engineering class during my time in University of St. Thomas as a grad student in Data Science.
+Here is a collection of projects I have worked in during my time in University of St. Thomas as a grad student in Data Science.